Abigail Gewirtz, Ph.D., LP, Principal Investigator

 Amy Majerle, M.A., ADAPT Studies Project Manager

 Amy joined the ADAPT team first as a Family Social Science graduate student assisting with recruitment and outreach, and in January 2016, moved to the role of Project Manager.
 Amy retired from the MN Air National Guard after 22 years of service, including one deployment, and is also a military spouse.
 Before coming back to school Amy was a high school counselor for almost 10 years.
-Amy will complete her graduate degree in Family Social Science with an emphasis on military families in May of 2016.
+Amy completed her second graduate degree May 2016 in Family Social Science with an emphasis on military families.

-In her spare time Amy enjoys spending time outside with her two kids, cooking new recipes and traveling to Northern Minnesota.
+In her spare time Amy enjoys spending time outside with her two kids, cooking new recipes and traveling with her family in their RV.